SESYNC-ci/advanced-tidyverse-lesson/docs/_slides/stringr.md

 ===

-Every file name is the same besides the date, so we can remove those exact characters.
-Save to a vector.
+Every file name is the same besides the date.
+We can remove the patterns that match "data/penguins/penguins_nesting-" or (`|`) ".csv" using `str_remove_all`.
+Save a new vector so we can focus on the date conversion.